RGPhD/e15/p3/README.md

 + I Practiced my HTML & CSS at <https://codepen.io/DrRobelynGarcia>.

 ## Notes for instructor
 + I Validated my HTML at <https://validator.w3.org>.
-The only error is “Attribute dusk not allowed on element a at this point”, which is also on the http://bookmark.hesweb.xyz.
+The only error is “Attribute dusk not allowed on element a at this point”, which is also on the bookmark site.
 + I used the BootstrapCDN compiled CSS for the first time and I really like the styling, although I did not apply all of it.
-This Bootstrap CSS did not validate with W3C, but I thought it would be okay since http://bookmark.hesweb.xyz had the exact same Parse Errors and CSS was not required.
+This Bootstrap CSS did not validate with W3C, but I thought it would be okay since bookmark had the exact same Parse Errors and CSS was not required.
 + I hard coded, migrated and seeded user Jill's favorite websites and reviews.
 While I added user Jamal's favorite websites and reviews in the browser as a registered and logged in user.
 + I also added myself as a user within the browser to test all of the features on production.
 I set these up manually at the website every time I migrated and reseeded tables.